 The Start and Finish will both be within very easy walking distance of car parking.

-As at all ESOC local events there will be White, Yellow and Orange courses for beginners and improvers plus a course or challenge sprecifically aimed at experienced orienteers (more details nearer the event).
+As at all ESOC local events there will be White, Yellow and Orange courses for beginners and improvers plus Green and Blue courses for experienced orienteers.